It's New Year's Eve in the glamorous, shadowy world of 1920s Paris...

 So it's not a show?

-There will be people playing suspects (anyone is welcome to sign up for an open character), but it is not show.
+There will be people playing suspects (anyone is welcome to sign up for an open character), but it is not a show.
 It's a party with hors d'oeuvres where everyone tries to solve the murder.

 Wait, you said dinner isn't served?